-I have many times heard the analogy that our technological society is a speeding locomotive, recklessly hurtling down the tracks towards ends unknown.
-We are continuing to shovel more and more coal onto the fire, ever accelerating forwards, yet we barely consider at the path that lies before us.
+Many times have I heard the analogy that our technological society is a speeding locomotive recklessly hurtling down the tracks towards ends unknown.
+We continue to shovel more and more coal onto the already raging fires, ever accelerating our train forwards, yet we barely consider the path that lies before us.

 Surely, you couldn’t blame someone for thinking that society might benefit from simply slowing the acceleration of change and giving more consideration to the ramifications of what it is that we are doing.
-If progress doesn’t happen in a responsible and sustainable manner, we risk everything, including not only the progress that we have achieved, but potentially we risk everything that came before it too.
+If progress doesn’t happen in a responsible and sustainable manner, we risk everything, including not only the progress that we have achieved but potentially all that came before it too.

 Instead of accelerating down a set of defined tracks, perhaps we are speeding down a runway.
-Slowly, we are gaining lift under our wings, heading towards the point of take-off.
-Under maximum throttle, we are heading towards an ultimate paradigm shift from 2-dimensional reality to 3-dimensional space.
+Slowly and with great bangs and bumps we are gaining lift under our wings, heading towards the point of take-off.
+Under maximum throttle, we hurtle towards the point of flight, wherein our society will undergo a paradigm shift from two-dimensional reality to three-dimensional space.

 That is, if we can get there.